TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 d) Interference with Department Staff Prohibited

-No person shall hinder, interfere, obstruct or intervene with any inspection or investigation conducted by the Department pursuant to the provisions of the Act.
+No person shall hinder, interfere, obstruct or intervene with any inspection or investigation conducted by the Department pursuant to the Act.

 e) Notification to the Department

-The MEG Director will notify the Director, or his designee (Coordinator), and the authority of local jurisdiction by telephone immediately and follow up in writing within twenty-four (24) hours of any instance of:
+The MEG Director will notify the DSP Director, or his/her designee (Coordinator), and the authority of local jurisdiction by telephone immediately, with follow up in writing within 24 hours after any instance of:

 1) The discharge of weapons in any situation (except in cases of required training);

 2) Complaints of misconduct against the Unit or any individual in the Unit;

 3) Serious injuries sustained by agents or defendants due to an arrest situation.

 Each MEG Director and agent shall, in all cases of action by agents of his/her Unit, insure that each person confronted or arrested by a member of his/her Unit receives those privileges afforded by the laws and Constitutions of the United States and the State of Illinois.

 The Director may request and will receive all information written or oral that he/she deems necessary to evaluate the MEG Units.

 h) Standards of Conduct